 Getting endorsements in those areas which are positive for future work will obviously do you good so select carefully ensuring you’ve thought about what recruiters, or clients, are looking for.

 8. Never forget the final check

 Whatever else I tell you, I’m a copywriter so you won’t be surprised to know that my main concern is with what you have written.

 Maybe you’ve already seen my piece about the importance of proofreading (Simple checks to give you confidence in your writing).
-Consider the purpose of this profile page – it’s to show people that you are a professional who they should connect with because you know what you’re doing.
-How convincing will you be if you’ve made a mistake?
+Consider that the purpose of this profile page is to show people you are a professional they should connect with because you know what you’re doing.
+How convincing will you be if you’ve made mistakes?